GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/custom-components.md

 ## New View Container Builder

-Since version **4.63.0**, we introduced a new way to re-layout the components.
+Since version **4.64.0**, we introduced a new way to re-layout the components.
 The `ViewContainerBuilder` is a result builder that allows you to create stack views with a declarative syntax.
 If you are already familiar with SwiftUI, you will find this new way of building the layout very similar.
 The only difference is that the `ViewContainerBuilder` is only meant to be used for layout purposes, the appearance should still be set in the `setUpAppearance()` method and the component logic should still be set in the `updateContent()` method.

 The interface of the `ViewContainerBuilder` is very simple, below you can find all the available methods:

 - `HContainer()`, to create horizontal stack views.
 - `VContainer()`, to create vertical stack views.
 - `Spacer()`, to create a flexible space between views.
-- `UIView.layout {}`, a closure to apply additional layout changes to the view.
-- `UIView.constraints {}`, a result builder function to automatically activate multiple constraints.
 - `UIView.width()` and `UIView.height()`, convenience methods to set the width and height of the view.
 - `UIStackView.views {}`, a result builder function to replace the views of a stack view.
+- `UIStackView.padding()`, a convenience method to add padding to a stack view.
 - `UIStackView.embed()` and `UIStackView.embedToMargins()`, convenience methods to embed the containers to a parent view.

 ### HContainer